How to Write the AP Lang Argument Essay + Example

 4. Create a strong thesis statement

-The thesis statement will set up your entire essay, so it is important that it is focused, specific, and sets up the reader to understand your body paragraphs.
+The thesis statement will set up your entire essay, so it’s important that it is focused and specific, and that it allows for the reader to understand your body paragraphs.
 Make sure your thesis statement is the very last sentence of your introductory paragraph.
-In this sentence, list out the key points you will be making in the essay in the same order that you write them.
+In this sentence, list out the key points you will be making in the essay in the same order that you will be writing them.
 Each new point you mention in your thesis should start a paragraph in your essay.

 Below is a prompt and sample student essay from the May 2019 exam.
 We’ll look at what the student did well in their writing and where they could improve.